facciamocherolotti/javascript-tutorial/README.md

 I decided to write it in Italian because for those who start writing code and do not know programming languages, a clarification in their native language may be useful, even if all developers write in Italian, so if this is your case, practice with English !

 _Ciao!
 Mi chiamo Charlie, sono una web designer
 Ho pensato di preparare una piccola guida pratica in italiano per JavaScript per chi è alle prime armi e non e non ha mai scritto codice prima di oggi.
-Sappi che la lingua ufficiale per chi scrive codice è l'inglese ma ae stai partendo da zero alcuni chiarimenti in italiano possono essere più facili da comprendere, per questo ho pensato a questo mini tutorial :)_
+Sappi che la lingua ufficiale per chi scrive codice è l'inglese ma se stai partendo da zero alcuni chiarimenti in italiano possono essere più facili da comprendere, per questo ho pensato a questo mini tutorial :)_

 ### What